Skip to content

 Different in every way from the one other woman capable of dominating his thoughts and firing his fantasies with a glance.
 Morgan was driven and impeccably groomed and paid someone else to water her plants.
 She had no patience for animals or people who doted on their pets.
 She had probably never read the Hobbit or watched Space 1999.
 But he admired her for her ambition and passion.

 And no one could fault him for finding her attractive.
-She was nearly as tall as he was, with shapely legs.
+She was nearly as tall as he was, with full breasts.
 She had the greenest eyes he had seen and full red lips.
 She was also, as Arthur had correctly put it, out of his league.

 Besides, she was married.